 The following are the structures commonly found on the farm:

 These are used for storing farm produce or different kinds.

 Yam barn for storing yam tubers:

-The yam barn is constructed by fitting vertical poles into the ground.
+The yam barn as a type of farm structures, is constructed by fitting vertical poles into the ground.
 Horizontal poles are tied to the vertical poles are fitted to the horizontal poles to which the yam tubers are tied singly in a horizontal position.

 These are tower-like structures usually built of aluminium and are used for storing dried grains like maize and sorghum (guinea corn).

 These are structures used for storing unshelled maize on the farm.